chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ```

-- The Node.js side is unchanged.
-It will play the audio stream as before.
-This allowed me to evaluate the latency and compare it with the HTTP protocol version
-- I was able to achieve much more consistent latency with 1-2 seconds delay
-- On special occasions, I was able to achieve near real-time performance, but it's unclear how to reproduce it.
-I suspect it still depends on network condition.
+The Node.js client remained unchanged from the sine wave test, which allowed me to evaluate the latency and compare it with the HTTP protocol version.
+I was able to achieve much more consistent latency with 1-2 seconds delay.
+On special occasions, I achieved near real-time performance, but it was unclear how to reproduce it consistently.
+I suspect it still depends on network conditions.

-## UDP packets streaming into Open AI transcription
+## Integrating OpenAI Transcription

-- Next, I modified the Node.js code to transcribe the audio input.
-- ffmpeg playback is for debugging only.
-It also provides an audible reference on where the latency is: is it before or during the transcription?
+Next, I modified the Node.js code to transcribe the audio input using OpenAI's Whisper API.
+The FFmpeg playback was kept for debugging purposes and also provided an audible reference on where the latency occurs—whether it's before or during the transcription.

-- The key design is to use a multi-part form data so as to stream audio chunks as soon as they are available.
-- We don't have a way to delimit the audio stream.
-I used an arbitrary 5 seconds interval to send chunks.
-- I verified that open ai is able to respond with the transcribed text.
+The key design decision was to use multi-part form data to stream audio chunks as soon as they are available.
+Since we don't have a way to delimit the audio stream automatically, I used an arbitrary 5-second interval to send chunks.
+I verified that OpenAI was able to respond with the transcribed text.

 ```js
 const dgram = require("dgram");